 “For my money, she is more scientific than Genesis, more up-to-date than Darwin, more fun than Ardrey, and she writes better than Desmond Morris.” — John Rowan Wilson, Sunday Telegraph

-Elaine Morgan’s TED talks
+Elaine Morgan’s TED talk

 It reads like everyone was inspired by the talks this week (including two more released from TEDGlobal 2009), which feature philosopher Alain de Botton on success, scientist Elaine Morgan on aquatic apes and artist/software engineer Golan Levin on his interactive art.
 Lets get to the comments: On Elaine Morgan’s talk: We evolved from aquatic apes: […]Continue reading